awsdocs/aws-php-developers-guide/doc_source/kinesis-example-data-stream.md

-# Creating Data Streams Using the Kinesis Data Streams API and the AWS SDK for PHP Version 3<a name="kinesis-example-data-stream"></a>
+# Creating data streams using the Kinesis Data Streams API and the AWS SDK for PHP Version 3<a name="kinesis-example-data-stream"></a>

 Amazon Kinesis Data Streams allows you to send real\-time data\.
 Create a data producer with Kinesis Data Streams that delivers data to the configured destination every time you add data\.